 In the future, we plan to focus on collaborative projects in three areas of neuroscientific research: development, maintenance and aging.
 Rather than restrict our focus to a specific brain disease, our overarching aim is to elucidate overlapping pathophysiological processes that can be found in multiple neurological and psychiatric disorders.

-To support our research, we have also established new translational modules: BrainLab provides researchers with increased access to patients, including inpatients with acute and severe brain disorders; SPARK aims to accelerate and improve the translation process; and VOS – Value and Open Science strengthens the predictive power of our research, thereby improving the translational pipeline.
+To support our research, we have also established new translational modules: NCRC-BrainLab provides researchers with increased access to patients, including inpatients with acute and severe brain disorders; SPARK aims to accelerate and improve the translation process; and VOS – Value and Open Science strengthens the predictive power of our research, thereby improving the translational pipeline.

 Our goal is to create a research environment at the forefront of translational neuroscience.
 NeuroCure’s new generation of programs and structures, each tailored specifically towards facilitating relevant clinical advances, moves us closer to this goal, making our already highly collaborative research environment even stronger.